aliak00/optional/README.md

 It contains the following constructs:
 * `Optional!T`: Represents an optional data type that may or may not contain a value that acts like a range.
 * `oc`: A null-safe optional chaining (oc) utility that allows you to chain methos through possible empty objects.
-* `orElse`: A range algorithm that also acts as a coalescing operator
+* `or`: A range algorithm that also acts as a coalescing operator
 * `match`: Pattern match on optionals

 An `Optional!T` signifies the intent of your code, works as a range and is therefore usable with Phobos algorithms, and allows you to call methods and operators on your types even if they are null references - i.e. safe dispatching.